 This lesson is all about graphical interfaces for Linux desktops.
 You'll learn how Linux detects your monitor and graphics cards and review the graphical desktops available in Linux and why there are so many of them.
 You'll become familiar with launching applications, creating and using desktop icons, and managing files on Linux systems.
 Last, you'll take a close look at customizing the Ubuntu Unity desktop, since that's the desktop you'll be using in this course.

-In this lesson, you'll learn about Linux applications.
-You'll go over applications licensing and the different licensing methods for software in the Linux environment.
+In this lesson, you'll learn about Linux applications and the different types of software licenses that exist.
 You'll also learn about application software packages.
-There are lots of packages to choose from, and knowing about the more popular ones can help save you some time in your software hunt.
+There are lots of packages to choose from, and knowing about the most popular and useful ones can help save you some time in your software hunt.
 Finally, you'll take a look at some software management packages.
 Once you start installing lots of different software packages on your Linux system, you'll want to make sure they stay up to date with the latest patches and updates.

 In this lesson, you'll explore a great feature of Linux: the command line interface (CLI).
 The real power of Linux comes from working with the kernel, and the CLI gives you an interactive way to access the kernel by entering commands.
 You'll take a close look at the Linux shell, which plays an integral role in this process, and you'll learn how to access the CLI from both the graphical desktop environment and a text-oriented server.
 You'll also learn the different types of commands that you can use, as well as how to edit and modify the commands in the CLI.
 By the end of the lesson, you'll be the commander of the command line!